 This stove has been tested for use with an open door in conjunction with a fire screen, sold separately.
-The fire screen must be properly secured on the stove to avoid any risk of sparks damaging the flooring.
-When the fire screen is in use, do not leave the stove unattended to respond promptly in the event of smoke spillage into the room.
-Potential causes of smoke spillage are described in Section "9.
-The Venting System" of this manual.
-See "Appendix 2: Optional Fire Screen Installation" for installation instructions.
+Make sure the fire screen is properly secured on the stove to avoid any risk of fire.
+When the fire screen is in use, it is important not to leave the stove unattended to respond promptly in the event of smoke spillage into the room.

+Potential causes of smoke spillage are described in Section "10.
+The Venting System", page 37 of this manual.
+See Appendix 2: Optional Fire Screen Installation", page 44 for installation instructions.